vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 ## Introduction

-Oracle In-Memory is relatively new.
-There are many expert and novice DBAs who would might like to compare their application SQL statements In-Memory and in buffer to understand the inner workings.

-When doing a benchmark of Database In-Memory enabled and disabled, it is not always obvious how individual query performance gains have contributed to the overall performance.
-In this Lab, we will examine how to compare query performance with and without Database In-Memory.

-Sql\*Developer "User defined reports" provides a method to plug-in any query scripts.
-In this lab, we provide a Sql Developer report that compares the performance of any sql Query running with and without In-Memory.
+ In this Lab, we will compare the performance of sql queries running with and without Database In-Memory.
+To automate this comparison we are providing Sql Developer "User Defined Reports".

-The major capability of the tool is

-1)  to run any given sql statement with in-memory ENABLED and  DISABLED and display the 2 different sql plans and stats.
-All the statistics that changed during the execution of the sql statement are displayed side-by-side for the same sql_id.
-Also, the report only fetches the first 10 rows and stops.
-This will ensure you are only counting the DB time and not network time to move large amount of data.

-2) It also has  an option to add multiple provision to add multiple alter session statements seperated by '';'' like "alter session set nls\_date\_format ...;alter session....; " This will help if the sql queries expect date to be of a certain format so that you need not add to_date syntax.
-Also, you can add other tunable parameters like parallel degrees,APPROX\_FOR\_AGGREGATION,etc.

-3) Show barchart of execution times when run in Buffer and In-Memory.

-4) Show barchart of space it would occupy in buffer compared to In-Memory.

-5) Show Barchart of different memory pools in SGA and PieChart of memory used by In-Memory tables.
+ These reports are also available on  [github](https://raw.githubusercontent.com/vijaybalebail/In-memory-workshop/master/In_memory/sqlDev/InMemoryPOC.xml) for you to use in your own test environments.

 ## Install

-The SQL In-Memory POC tool is loaded as a User defined report in Sql\*Developer.
-You can download Sql\*Developer in the test environment.
+The SQL In-Memory POC tool is loaded into Sql\*Developer as a "User Defined Reports".

-1. Download the XML file from [your Browser](https://raw.githubusercontent.com/vijaybalebail/In-memory-workshop/master/In_memory/sqlDev/InMemoryPOC.xml).
+1. Download the Report script from [your Browser](https://raw.githubusercontent.com/vijaybalebail/In-memory-workshop/master/In_memory/sqlDev/InMemoryPOC.xml).
 Then right click and choose "save as"  to save the XML file.